oliviawestmacottssw/SSW.Rules.Content/rules/popup---do-you-know-javascript-alerts-are-evil/rule.md

 ---

- ​​​​​JavaScript alerts are evil.
+JavaScript alerts are evil.
 Not only are they ugly, they look unprofessional...

 ![](JS_Alert.png)
-B​​​ad example: A JavaScript alert showing a message to the user
+Bad example: A JavaScript alert showing a message to the user

 ![JSAlert_Code.png](JSAlert_Code.png)